DmitriyRF/NewPlugin/README.md

 <p>Use wordpress enqueue scripts action to add style and scripts to front pages.
 Add Rating plugin for jQuery for stars rating.</p>
 <h3>Sending AJAX Requests from the Front End</h3>
 <p>This step is add custom action hook ajax in index.php file.
 Also use wp_localize_script() for localized translations of any strings used in your script.
 In np.main.scripts.js file realize ajax script.
 And in rate-item.php will be function accepting request.</p>
+<h3>Handling AJAX Requests and Inserting Data into the Database</h3>
+<p>To hendling request I get ID and Rating from sended AJAX request.
+Also take user IP from php server data.
+Then we insert this data in database which create by plugin activation.
+Now sending status=2.
+But user still able set reating many time.
+We check: if this user set rating then don't write in database(status=1) or if user didn't set rating then write his rating to database(status=2).</p>